 A constant theme throughout the work of the Arts and Crafts designer May Morris (1862-1938) is her love of meadow plants and cottage garden flowers.
 Working in silk threads on a tussah silk ground, join specialist Lynn Hulse to learn to embroider a small picture panel or cushion cover (30cm square) in the style of May Morris, inspired by one of her botanical patterns.
 Suitable for beginner/intermediate level.

 £150 including materials, needles, an instruction booklet, refreshments and entry to the lecture by Lynn on the 27th.
 Please bring a pair of embroidery scissors and a 10-inch (25 cm) ring frame.
+TO BOOK:

 This exhibition showcases work by members of the Cambridgeshire Guild of Weavers, Spinners and Dyers, who took inspiration from a weaver’s sample book held in the School of Textiles in Coggeshall.
 The sample book is part of the School’s Keith H. Robson Collection and contains his 1960s’ designs for George Roberts & Company (1838-1967) of Selkirk, Scotland.

 Cambridgeshire Guild of Weavers Spinners & Dyers workshop, courtesy the Guild.